-- Mix the dry ingredients in a medium bowl (flours, baking powder, salt, cinnamon).
+- Mix the dry ingredients in a medium bowl (flours, baking powder, salt).

-- Mix the wet ingredients in a small bowl (milk, egg, applesauce, oil, maple syrup, vanilla).
+- Whisk the wet ingredients in a small bowl (milk, egg, applesauce, oil, maple syrup, vanilla).

-- Mix all the ingredients, including the berries, just until moistened.
+- Stir everything together, including the berries, just until moistened.

-- Dollop the batter into 11 muffin cups (I use the paper muffin cups).
+- Dollop the batter into 11 muffin cups (I use parchment paper muffin cups).